-The Committee met three times during the year ended 31 December 2021 and twice post the year end.
+The Committee met four times during the year ended 31 December 2022.
 At these meetings, the Committee:

-- discussed Board composition and succession planning; - engaged Trust Associates to help with the candidate selection and interview process to appoint a new non-executive director; - recommended to the Board the appointment of Charles Cade; and - considered the re-election of each of the current Directors and the election of Charles Cade who has agreed to join the Board with effect from 24 March 2022.
+- · discussed Board composition and succession planning; - engaged Trust Associates to help with the candidate selection and interview process to appoint two new non-executive Directors: - recommended to the Board the appointment of Charles Cade; - recommended to the Board the appointment of Carolyn Sims; and - considered the re-election of each of the current Directors and the election of Carolyn Sims at the forthcoming AGM.

-The Committee interviewed a short list of candidates and following this a recommendation was made by the Committee to the Board to appoint Charles Cade as a non-executive Director with effect from 24 March 2022.
-The recommendation took into account the wealth of experience and expertise that Charles would bring to the Board.
+The Committee conducted formal interview processes in respect of the appointments of both Charles Cade and Carolyn Sims as Directors of the Company.
+In both instances, the Committee interviewed a shortlist of candidates, provided to the Nomination Committee by external recruitment consultants, Trust Associates, after which recommendations were made by the Committee to the Board to appoint Charles Cade as a non-executive Director with effect from 24 March 2022 and Carolyn Sims with effect from 1 January 2023.
+The recommendations took into account the wealth of experience and expertise that both individuals would bring to the Board.

-The Committee carefully considered the position of each of the Directors and, following the annual performance evaluation, all of the Directors continued to be effective and to display an undiminished enthusiasm and commitment to the role.
-The Committee therefore recommended to the Board that it was in the best interests of shareholders that each of the Directors was re-elected at the forthcoming AGM.
-Further detail can be found on page 39.
+The Committee carefully considered the position of each of the Directors and, following the annual performance evaluation concluded that all of the Directors continued to be effective and to display an undiminished enthusiasm and commitment to the role.
+The Committee therefore recommended to the Board that the election and re-election of the Directors was in the best interests of shareholders and that accordingly resolutions regarding the same should be put to shareholders at the forthcoming AGM.
+Further detail can be found on page 45.